 On December 6, 2021, the Company announced that it agreed to acquire the real property assets of Live!
 Casino & Hotel Maryland, Live!
 Casino & Hotel Philadelphia, and Live!
 Casino Pittsburgh, including applicable long-term ground leases, from affiliates of Cordish for aggregate consideration of approximately \$1.81 billion, excluding transaction costs at deal announcement.
 The transaction also includes a binding partnership on future Cordish casino developments, as well as potential financing partnerships between the Company and Cordish in other areas of Cordish's portfolio of real estate and operating businesses.
 On December 29, 2021, the Company completed its acquisition of the real property assets of Live!
 Casino & Hotel Maryland and entered into a single asset lease for Live!
 Casino & Hotel Maryland (the "Maryland Live!
 Lease").
 On March 1, 2022, the Company completed its acquisition of the real estate assets of Live!
 Casino & Hotel Philadelphia and Live!
 Casino Pittsburgh for \$689 million and leased back the real estate to Cordish pursuant to a new triple net master lease with Cordish (the "Pennsylvania Live!
 Master Lease").
 The Pennsylvania Live!
 Master Lease and the Maryland Live!
 Lease both have initial lease terms of 39 years, with a maximum term of 60 years inclusive of tenant renewal options.
-The annual rent for the Maryland Live!
-Lease is \$75.0 million and the Pennsylvania Live!
-Master Lease is \$50.0 million, both of which have a 1.75% fixed yearly escalator on the entirety of rent commencing on the leases' second anniversary.
+The annual rent for both leases has a 1.75% fixed yearly escalator on the entirety of rent commencing on the leases' second anniversary.